Is your husband good?

 This consideration has led me to ponder… what is it that prompts a wife to deny her husband the satisfaction of receiving the worldly award of "job well done?"
 I'm not sure, but I would like to invite the wives to consider this question.
 Why must you be your husband's judge?
 What keeps you from deciding for yourself that,

 Your husband knows he's not good.
-He only wants to be good enough.
+He only hopes to be good enough.
 Only you can tell him that he is.

 —Ecclesiastes 10:12-14 NIV